u8array/ZebraPrintLab/README.md

 Issues and pull requests are welcome.

-If you find a ZPL file that imports incorrectly, attaching the `.zpl` as an issue attachment is the most useful thing you can do.
+If you find a ZPL file that imports incorrectly, attaching the `.zpl` file to the issue is the most useful thing you can do.

 ---